-The capitalization table, or cap table, provides the information you need for a clear understanding of your company's ownership.
-In this post, we'll dive into what a cap table is, and how to use it.
+The capitalization table, or cap table, provides the information you need to get a clear understanding of your company's ownership structure.
+In this post, we'll discuss:

 What is a cap table?